TPG Internet Review: Compare internet plans and prices

-TPG has grown rapidly over the past few years to become one of the most popular broadband service providers in Australia.
-With a good range of cheap, simple plans, TPG has grown a loyal customer base and recently acquired fellow broadband provider iiNet.
-This acquisition made TPG the second largest ISP in the country by market share – behind Telstra of course!
-So, what does TPG offer that makes it so popular, and how does it stack up against the competition?
+TPG has grown rapidly over the past few years to become one of the most popular internet providers in Australia.
+With a good range of cheap, simple plans, TPG has grown a loyal customer base and over the years has expanded greatly, including the purchase of iiNet.
+This acquisition made TPG the second largest ISP in the country by market share – behind Telstra of course.
+More recently, and after a battle in the Federal Court, it has also merged with telco giant Vodafone, making TPG a powerhouse in both the internet and mobile space.
+So, what does TPG offer that makes it so popular when it comes to internet plans, and how does it stack up against the competition?

-So whether you’re a homeowner, renter, single, a couple, a sharehouse or a family, TPG likely has you covered.
-Most of TPG’s home broadband plans come on month to month terms or 18 month contracts, and with data ranging from 50GB all the way up to unlimited, it’s hard to find a plan that won’t suit your household’s downloading needs.
+Whether you’re a homeowner, renter, single, a couple, a sharehouse or a family, TPG likely has you covered with NBN and fibre plans on offer.
+Most of TPG’s home broadband plans come on month-to-month plans or six-month contracts, and with data ranging from 10GB all the way up to unlimited data, you’ll most likely find a plan that suits your household’s needs.

 TPG NBN Plans

 TPG offers two contract terms on its NBN plans – monthly or six months.
 While a free Wi-Fi modem now comes as standard with every plan, the six month contract waives your $99.95 setup fee.
 Every TPG NBN plan comes with $0 pay-as-you-go calls, with call packs starting at $10 per month and up to $20 per month.
 The company lets you choose from four different download speed tiers.
 Here are the plans at a glance:

 TPG Fibre to the Building Plans